The African Savanna is a vast grassland environment that spans the entire continent of Africa from the center to the southeast.

 Two thin, alternating black and white lines adorn their faces, beginning at their antlers and continuing down over their eyes and into their noses.

 Their faces are exquisite and slender.
-Each side of the animal’s rump is adorned with a further line of black coloring.
+A further line of black coloring adorns each side of the animal’s rump.

 These animals living in the Savanna have lengthy horns surrounded by rings.